 Plant-Based Low-Carb is Healthier

 Animal-free or plant-predominant low-carb diets deliver the benefits mentioned early, ostensibly without the associated risks.
-In fact, plant-based lower-carb diets correlate with a lower risk of all-cause mortality13, 25.
+Plant-heavy lower-carb diets correlate with a lower risk of all-cause mortality13, 22, 23.

 This is in line with a lot of science which indicates that less red meat, more fibre14, more plants15 and lower saturated fat16 associates with a reduced risk of chronic diseases and premature death.
 Moreover, replacing animal-based fats and protein with plant-based equivalents improves surrogate markers of cardiovascular disease and is consistently associated with better health outcomes.